Winter Visits Grandfather Mountain

 Winter Visits

-Our long winter season (November-March) brings some of most spectacular moments in our Grandfather Mountain nature park.
-Visit the “quieter season” with more opportunities for magical, solitary mile-high experiences.
+Our long winter season (November-March) brings some of the most spectacular moments in our Grandfather Mountain nature park.
+Visit during the “quieter season,” with more opportunities for magical, solitary mile-high experiences.
 You’ll escape the crowds that you normally find in the warmer months.

-The weather atop Grandfather is some of the most extreme and fastest changing in the eastern USA.
-Between the periods of wind and snow, find many sunny mild days for hikes and even picnics.
+The weather atop Grandfather is some of the most extreme and fastest-changing in the Eastern U.S. Between the periods of wind and snow, find many sunny, mild days for hikes and even picnics.
 We are open every day in winter except Thanksgiving and Christmas Day, weather permitting.
 Remember to book your reservation online!

 Wilson Center for Nature Discovery

-From presents for those back home to special souvenirs for yourself, find plenty of unique items and collectibles in the gift shops located inside the Wilson Center and Top Shop.
+From presents for those back home to something special for yourself, find plenty of unique items and collectibles in the gift shops located inside the Wilson Center and Top Shop.
 Both shops carry a variety of artisan crafts and goods, as well as signature Grandfather Mountain souvenirs, from apparel to hiking gear to drinkware and all things in between.
-For that someone with everything, adopt an animal for them.
-Read more about shopping– and see our top holiday gift ideas!
-All proceeds from our shops support the Grandfather Mountain Stewardship Foundation.
+All proceeds from the shops support the Grandfather Mountain Stewardship Foundation.
+Learn about the unique items you could purchase.

 Hours & Tickets